celesteh/invandringsbot/README.md

 # invandringsbot
-When people post ignorant tweets about immigration, this bot replies with a rant about the moral responsibility we all have to welcome refugees.
-This fork has been translated into American English.
+When people post ignorant tweets about immigration, this bot replies with a reminder about the moral responsibility we all have to welcome refugees.
+This fork has been translated into American English and modified to conform to Twitter's current Terms of Service and to utilise and deploy the research explored in Munger, K. Polit Behav (2017) 39: 629. https://doi.org/10.1007/s11109-016-9373-5

 # Social Requirements

-Please note that in order for this to be effective, the bot account should have a white person as a user icon and a name that sounds white or pro-Trump (eg, includes 'deplorable').
+Please note that in order for this to be effective, per Munger's research, the bot account should have a white person as a user icon and a name that sounds white or pro-Trump (eg, includes 'deplorable').
 An icon of Trump holding the bible is included.

 The bot MUST also have a few hundred followers or it may be counter-productive.
 To get followers, you may either purchase them or just let your bot run for a week or so and it will gradually build up a following on it's own.
 If you get impatient, you can login and try following some users on #MAGA or Trump-related hashtags or click on suggested accounts.
 Try to pick accounts that have a good ratio of following to followers.